Visiting Bryce Canyon in August

 Summer vacation is in full swing at Bryce Canyon in August.
 Kids are out of school and most colleges aren’t in session till later in the month.
 Finding a parking spot is probably the most challenging task you’ll encounter during an August visit.
 The free park shuttle can save you a lot of time.
 The Bryce Amphitheater area is the most popular spot in the entire Park so plan to visit this area earlier in the day.

 August is known for its brief, yet frequent afternoon thunderstorms in Bryce Canyon.
 If you are hitting the trail during your visit, be sure to check the latest weather in the Park.

 Rent a Bike: Ruby’s Inn has mountain bikes to rent and a shuttle service to get to the various trailheads in Bryce Canyon City.

 Hiking: There are plenty of options for hiking in the summer no matter your skill level or time constraints.
 Check out our top ten list here.

 ATV Tours: Travel through Ponderosa pines and along the plateau on a guided ATV sunset ride offered by Ruby’s Inn.
-Helmets, goggles, ATV, and instruction are all provided.
-If you’re an experienced ATV rider, rentals are available through Bryce ATV rentals.
+Helmets, goggles, ATVs, and instruction are all provided.
+If you’re an experienced ATV rider, rentals are available through Bryce Wildlife Adventures.